umarislive/delta-demo/README.md

 # delta-demo
-This is just github practice
+This is just github practice.